An aerial shot of the Law School.

 Make an appointment with Director D'Apolito

 Director Norma D’Apolito provides advising to alumni, JD and LLM students regarding public interest employment including public interest fellowships.
 Norma also counsels first-year students in her advising cohort on summer job searches across an array of sectors.
 She has an extensive public interest law background as well as experience in law school education and administration.
 Most recently, Norma served as the Executive Director of the Lawyers’ Committee for Civil Rights and Economic Justice in Boston.
 Prior to that, she worked as a staff attorney for both the Juvenile Law Reform Project in Boston and the Prisoners’ Rights Project in New York City and as the assistant to the Special Master in a multi-institution class action lawsuit in the U. S. District Court for the Eastern District of California.
 Norma also brings academic and counseling experience to her position in CDO, having served as Associate Dean and Adjunct Professor at Cardozo School of Law, as Director of Cardozo’s Political Asylum Clinic, and as an Assistant Professor in Johnson & Wales University’s Law Department.
 Norma has sat on the Board of Directors for a number of non-profit organizations, including a legal services corporation, a domestic abuse agency, and a community arts center.
-Norma is a graduate of New York University School of Law and has a Master’s in History from Brown University.
+Norma is a graduate of New York University School of Law, has a Master’s in History from Brown University, and is a graduate of Vassar College.

 Rochelle McCain headshot